-Spire’s End is a card game that harkens back to the Choose your own Adventures of the ’80s with enemy encounters, interactive story-driven scenarios, and high-end art & design.
-On Kickstarter late 2019.
+Spire’s End hearkens back to the Choose Your Own Adventures of the ’80s with enemy encounters, interactive story-driven scenarios, and high-end art and design.

 It’s a unique gaming experience without a lot of baggage.
 Simple set up, intuitive rules and minimal components.
 No DM, no bookkeeping.
 Just you, a deck of cards and some dice and cube markers.

 It’s the grisly tale of a strange tower that emerges in the heart of a bustling Viking city.
 The townsfolk have vanished.
-It’s up to you to mount a rescue and unravel the mystery at any cost.
+It’s up to you to mount a rescue and unravel the mystery.

 You move through the game like a book.
-But in this case, it’s a stack of ominous cards instead.
+But in this case, it’s a stack of ominous cards.
 Flip them over, make difficult choices and let the story unfold.

 There are 7 main encounters in the game, all of them have different hooks and mechanics to make them interesting.
 Some have story branches that trigger in the midst of battle.
 Here is the card art for 6 encounters you may face!
 There is a simple AI driven combat system dictated by an “action cards deck” that determines the attacks.